-If one considers the complex, multi-dimensional nature of human personhood, and its untold potential for development, then clearly the representation of a human being in the Western cultural traditions of the last 50 years, as seen in pop culture, literature and even academia, have progressively become more and more caricatured; a mere burlesque of what a man or woman should be.
-Though modernization has enabled and encouraged the masses to seek fulfillment through the purchase of their identities and beliefs in a marketplace they have little part in creating, it has done very little to balance out this rush for individualism with any sufficient provision of clarity about man’s place in the world.
-The mass production of individuals has instead yielded a populace deprived of understanding about the history, development and purposes of their most defining institutions and traditions.
-Though areas like science, politics, religion and art have been explored and developed by their respective specialists and scholars, what is missing is a harmonization of these fields to create a holistic narrative of the last 5000 to 6000 years of human civilization.
-In the place of such an account, entire worldviews have sprung up that are largely based on people's fancies, claiming to offer answers to man’s existential questions, and despite the obvious contradictions therein, mankind as a whole continues to plod along in an almost dream-like state, either incognizant or indifferent to the defining events of his time.
-Whether it be the rise and fall of states in the Middle East, geopolitical movements in Eastern Europe, important archaeological discoveries in South America, or breakthrough scientific discoveries that are swept under the rug, there is no lack of noteworthy events that go unacknowledged by both mainstream media and their audience.
+Though areas like science, politics, and religion have historically been developed by their respective scholars, there is still missing a convergence of these fields to present a holistic narrative of the last 6000 years of civilization.
+Instead, entire worldviews have sprung up that are largely based on people's fancies, and despite their obvious contradictions, mankind continues to plod along in an almost dream-like state, unaware or indifferent to the defining events of their time.
+Whether it be the rise and fall of states in the Middle East, geopolitical movements in Eastern Europe, important archaeological discoveries in South America, or breakthrough scientific developments that are swept under the rug, there's no lack of noteworthy events that go unacknowledged by both mainstream media and their audience.

-Ideally, human beings should be able to live their lives without having to forgo comprehension of their surrounding environment and history, but since this ideal is not the current reality, it becomes incumbent on each person to identify for himself the process at work that has divested him of a proper grasp of things.
-The one who applies himself to such a task will find that the most pertinent understandings about human existence are not to be found in New Age doctrines nor the esoteric musing of mystery cults, but are in fact hidden in plain sight before everyone, and remain concealed from view by only the thinnest of veils.
-This veil presents itself as the vast, unquestionable reality which surrounds us, with its primary message being: "The things that seem to be good are most likely good, so don't worry about them “.
-The passive acceptance that such a statement demands is imposed not only by its monopoly of images and appearances through the media, but also by an intimidating air of not permitting itself to be questioned.
-Though many discerning writers, poets and wise-men have, through-out history, ascribed different epithets to this plainly observable screen which stands between mankind and their emancipation, we can, for the purposes of Greekspeek, refer to it by the term "cosmic censorship".
+Ideally, human beings should be able to live their lives with a comprehension of their culture and history, but since this isn't the case, it becomes incumbent on each person to identify for himself the process that's divested him of this understanding.
+As it turns out, the most pertinent things about human existence are not to be found in New Age doctrines or esoteric mystery cults, but are actually hidden in plain sight, concealed by only the thinnest of veils.
+This veil presents itself as the vast, unquestionable reality which surrounds us, with its primary message being: "The things that seem to be good are most likely good, so don't question them ".
+Such a statement demands not only a passive acceptance of the status quo, but also imposes the sense of not allowing itself to be challenged.
+Though many discerning writers and wise-men have historically given different names to this veil, we can for the purposes of Greekspeek refer to it by the term "cosmic censorship".

 greekspeek for thought

 Do you ever feel like something is generally wrong with the state of the world?
 Most people do.
-So how can everyone feel that something is wrong with the general existence, and yet live with it whilst the suspicion gnaws at them?
+So how can everyone feel that something is wrong with the general existence, yet live with the suspicion whilst it gnaws at them?
 And they even admit it when you ask them about it, yet they have nothing useful to say about it!